 This page is intended as a general reference for people considering dental implants.
 If you have dental implants, please consult the more detailed care information you were given by your implant dentist.
-If you want to talk to us about dental implant maintenance in Orange County, please call (949) 551-5902 or email Rice Dentistry in Irvine.
+If you want to talk to us about dental implant maintenance in Orange County, please call Rice Dentistry in Irvine at (949) 551-5902 to schedule a consultation today.

 Habits to Avoid with Dental Implants